Santa Clarita

 Tesoro Adobe Historic Park was the home of actor Harry Carey, and has been described as "the first tourist attraction in Santa Clarita."
 It is located in the unincorporated community of Tesoro del Valle, at the northernmost point in Valencia.
 In June 2005, Montalvo Properties LLC, the developer of Tesoro del Valle, donated the park to Los Angeles County.[177]

-The city is home to an ice rink known as The CubeIce and Entertainment Center (Ice Station Valencia).[173]
+The city is home to an ice rink known as The CubeIce and Entertainment Center (Ice Station Valencia).[178]
 It is used for ice skating and hockey.
 In 2020, Ice Station Valencia was on the brink of permanent closure due to COVID-19, until the city council unanimously voted to acquire the building for $14.2 million.
-On February 23, 2021, the city council sold Ice Station to American Sports Entertainment Company and the Los Angeles Kings.[174]
-The city is currently in the process of renovating The Cube to include two large ice rinks (NHL-size rink and one Olympic-sized rink) and one small ice rink known as The Pond.
-The rinks, covered with insulated floors, would double as venues for conventions, business meetings, concerts, birthday parties, and filming.[175]
-The Cube opened on April 12, 2021, with a ribbon-cutting ceremony.[176]
+On February 23, 2021, the city council reached an agreement with American Sports Entertainment Company and the Los Angeles Kings to operate the facility.[179]
+The city renovated The Cube to include two large ice rinks (NHL-size rink and one Olympic-sized rink) and one small ice rink known as The Pond.
+The rinks, covered with insulated floors, can also be used for conventions, business meetings, concerts, birthday parties, and filming.[180]
+The Cube opened on April 12, 2021, with a ribbon-cutting ceremony.[181]
 It is the home arena for the UCLA Bruins men's ice hockey team and is located along Smyth Drive in Valencia, across the street from Valencia High School.

 MB2 Entertainment,[182] previously known as Mountasia Family Fun Center, is an entertainment and recreation center located in Saugus, along Golden Triangle Road (frontage road of Soledad Canyon Road) near its intersection with Golden Oak Road.
 It first opened in August 1995, and currently offers miniature golf, go-karts, bumper boats, laser tag, and video games.
 On March 15, 2020, it was forced to close due to the COVID-19 pandemic.
 In September, after nearly six months of closure, the owners sold the center.
 MB2 Group, which operates go-kart racing tracks, purchased the center in February 2021.[183][184]

 Santa Clarita does not have any sports teams in the NBA, MLB, NFL, or NHL.
 The professional teams in Los Angeles and Anaheim (the Clippers and Lakers of the NBA, the Angels and Dodgers of MLB, the Chargers and Rams of the NFL, and Ducks and Kings of the NHL) are popular among Santa Clarita residents.
-The college sports teams of The Master's University and College of the Canyons, as well as the sports teams in the valley's seven high schools, have some following among the people of Santa Clarita.
+The athletics teams of The Master's University and College of the Canyons, as well as the valley's seven high schools, have some following among the people of Santa Clarita.

-The Santa Clarita Blue Heat is a women's soccer team in the United Women's Soccer league.
+The Santa Clarita Blue Heat is a women's pre-professional soccer team which plays in the USL W League.
 It was founded as the Ventura County Fusion in 2008 and played in the city of Ventura before relocating to Santa Clarita.
-Their home games are played at The Master's University.[180]
-Santa Clarita also hosts FC Santa Clarita (known as the Santa Clarita Storm) of the United Premier Soccer League, a development league.
-The team was founded in 2006 as the Lancaster Rattlers before moving to Santa Clarita.
-Like the Blue Heat, FC Santa Clarita plays its home games at The Master's University.[181]
+Their home games are played at College of the Canyons.[185]

 The Canyons Aquatic Club is a competitive swim team based in Santa Clarita affiliated with USA Swimming.
 Its home pool is located at College of the Canyons, with practice locations at the Santa Clarita Aquatics Center, Santa Clarita Park, Castaic Aquatic Center, North Oaks Park, and Newhall Park.[187]

-The Saugus Speedway, located along Soledad Canyon Road in Saugus, is a 0.33-mile (race track covering 35 acres (It first opened in 1939 as Bonelli Stadium.
+The Saugus Speedway, located along Soledad Canyon Road in Saugus, was a 0.33-mile (race track covering 35 acres (It first opened in 1939 as Bonelli Stadium.
 The first stock car racing event on the speedway occurred in 1957.
-In 1995, the track was permanently closed.[183]
-The speedway continues to serve as the venue for the Santa Clarita Swap Meet every Sunday.
+In 1995, the track was permanently closed.[188]
+The speedway served as the venue for the Santa Clarita Swap Meet prior to its closure and planned redevelopment of the site.

 Central Park contains a 3.1-mile (cross country course used by high school and college athletes to train and race.[159]